-Kennel Cough is a common and highly contagious respiratory virus.
-Unfortunately, it is impossible to entirely safeguard against Kennel Cough.
-Even after being vaccinated with Bordetella, dogs may still acquire kennel cough (although usually a less severe form than they would have otherwise).
-The virus can incubate for up to two weeks, meaning that dogs who appear perfectly healthy during their stay may be carrying one of the viruses that cause a problem.
-The vaccination cannot protect your dog from all of the illnesses that contribute to kennel cough, but we require all dogs to be vaccinated against the most common strains.
+Canine Cough is a common and highly contagious respiratory virus, usually called Tracheobronchitis.
+Unfortunately, it is impossible to entirely safeguard against Canine Cough.
+Even after being vaccinated with Bordetella, dogs may still contract canine cough (although usually a less severe form than they would have otherwise and the recover more quickly).
+The virus can incubate for up to two weeks, meaning that dogs who appear perfectly healthy during their stay may be carrying one of the viruses that cause a problem and spreading it to other dogs without our knowledge.
+Dog’s are most contagious 5-10 days before showing any symptoms, making the virus very hard to contain.
+The vaccination cannot protect your dog from all of the illnesses that contribute to canine cough, but we require all dogs to be vaccinated against the most common strains.

-I am aware that my dog may come into contact with a strain of Tracheobronchitis (Kennel Cough) virus while in close proximity with other dogs, while visiting Canine Country Club.
+I am aware that my dog may come into contact with a strain of Tracheobronchitis (Caninel Cough) virus while in close proximity with other dogs, while visiting Canine Country Club.
 I am also aware that, even though my dog has been vaccinated against the virus, that is no guarantee they will not contract a strain of the disease.
-As such, I release Canine Country Club from any liability for any veterinarian medical care arising from suspected Kennel Cough infections.
+As such, I release Canine

 I, , (print name here) authorize Canine Country Club to have full access to my dog’s medical and vaccination records from my vet’s office.
 My Vet’s Office is: My Vet’s Office Phone Number is: